 The following criteria are used to determine if the thoracoscopic approach is feasible:

 Stable ventilatory status as defined by pre-ductal SaO2 >90% on less than 0.5 FiO2, and mean airway pressures ≤15 mm Hg on a nonoscillating ventilator

 Lack of significant metabolic disturbances by blood gas analysis

 Echocardiographic evidence of pulmonary pressures in the mild suprasystemic range or lower.

 Early postnatal physiologic instability or use of extracorporeal membrane oxygenation (ECMO) in the preoperative period are not seen as contraindications, provided that the patient fulfills the above criteria prior to operative intervention.
 No specific preoperative anatomic or radiologic criteria are useful in determining the feasibility of the thoracoscopic approach.

 A complete discussion of the preoperative care of these children is beyond the scope of this chapter.
 Once the child has stabilized sufficiently to otherwise be considered for operative repair, nursing staff is asked to reposition the child in the decubitus position for a minimum of 2 hours to mimic operating room positioning and confirm the child’s ability to tolerate dependency on the contralateral lung.

 The risk of precipitous pulmonary hypertension defines much of the intraoperative management.
 Single-lung ventilation is not needed and may result in greater hypoxemia and increased risk of pulmonary hypertension.
-Oxygen saturations in the preductal ...
+Oxygen saturations in the preductal and postductal ...